What are Business Rates?

 For more information on how the rateable value of your property is assessed or details on how to appeal if you believe it to be incorrect, please refer to the Valuation Office Agency, a division of HM Revenues and Customs.

-Explanatory notes for you bill can be found here.
+Explanatory notes for your bill can be found in this guidance.

 The rating list

 Councils are responsible for displaying the rating list.
 The list is also available online on the Valuation Office Agency homepage.
 This list contains details of all rating assessments in the borough and is available for inspection during normal office hours.

 All rateable values are reassessed at a general revaluation.
 The most recent revaluation took effect from 1 April 2017.

 Your rateable value may have increased, decreased, or stayed the same.

 If you believe your rateable value is incorrect, you may contact the Valuation Office Agency for more information and provide them with details of any changes to your rent.

 You can check your valuation or get details on how to appeal at the following link: gov.uk/correct-your-business-rates